mlidbom/typed-linq-collections/README.md

 # Typed Linq Collections

-Linq for Python with full type annotions.
+Complete LINQ, language integrated query, implementation for Python with full type annotations, comprehensive documentation, and 100% test coverage.
 Query any built in Iterable or use one of the queryable collections that are drop in replacements for standard collections.

-- **Rich Query API**: Almost the full Enumerable set of operators from .net gives excellent support for filtering, mapping, grouping, and more in a fluent API
+- **Rich Query API**: Almost the full Enumerable set of operators from .NET gives excellent support for filtering, mapping, grouping, and more in a fluent API
 - **Comprehensive type annotions**: Gives you full autocomplete and static error analysis if using pyright with vscode or PyCharm.
 In vscode refactoring within the lambdas work like a charm
 - **Comprehensive test suite**: More than 900 tests covering every single line and code branch
 - **Comprehensive docstrings**: Every method and class is documented, giving excellent discoverability of functionality in any modern IDE/editor.